 - Limit the number of visitors on the facility premises at any one time to avoid having large groups congregate (based on the size of the building and physical space). - To the extent possible, designate one area to enter the facility and a different area to exit the facility. - Increase ventilation or circulation of fresh air as much as possible (e.g., open windows, use fans, etc.). - Do not open windows and doors if doing so poses a safety or health risk (e.g., risk of falling, triggering asthma symptoms) to residents, staff, and visitors using the facility. - Limit visitor movement in the facility.
 For example, visitors should not walk around different halls of the facility.
-Rather, visitors should keep at least six (6) feet distance from staff and go directly to and from the designated visitation area. - Encourage shorter indoor visits and longer outdoor visits. - Add signage at entrances outlining proper mask wearing, visitation guidelines, hand hygiene, specified entries, exits, and routes, and current physical distancing practices in use at the entrance and throughout facility premise. - Educate visitors on how to monitor themselves for COVID-19 symptoms. - Designate handwashing stations for visitors or provide alcohol-based hand sanitizer for visitor use.
+Rather, visitors should go directly to and from the designated visitation area. - Encourage shorter indoor visits and longer outdoor visits. - Add signage at entrances outlining proper mask wearing, visitation guidelines, hand hygiene, specified entries, exits, and routes, and current physical distancing practices in use at the entrance and throughout facility premise.